pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 | Save | No |
 | Compile | No |

-2. Proceed when Bob confirms the database, logical-file, RPG, and screen definitions.

 ### 3.8.
 Look at the resulting changes

-1. Repeat step 3.1.
+1. Repeat step [3.1.](###-3.1.-Explore-the-flight-maintenance-screen).
 You should now see the new Flight Hours field on the flight schedule screen!

 ![newfield](pics/newfield.png)